ThinkingInTypes/ThinkingInTypes.github.io/Chapters/11_Make_Illegal_Types_Unrepresentable.md

 In addition, the types are usually *domain driven*, that is, they represent a concept from the problem domain.

 For the bank example, we start by creating an `Amount`, which is a `Decimal` value with the fundamental property that it cannot be negative.
-If an `Amount` object exists, you already know that it doesn't contain a negative value:
+If an `Amount` object exists, you know it cannot contain a negative value:

 ```python
 # amount.py